King's Trust: Staff

-In 2019 the Prince's Trust employed 1241 people including 1106 people who worked in charitable purposes and support, and 235 in fundraising.
+In 2019 the then Prince's Trust employed 1241 people, including 1106 people who worked in charitable purposes and support, and 235 in fundraising.
 The cost of employing these staff is £38 million a year and is the organisation's single biggest expenditure.

-Martina Milburn, former Chief Executive of the Prince's Trust Group (covering the UK, Australia, Canada, New Zealand, United States and International), who joined The Trust in 2004 and was appointed Group Chief Executive in 2017, stepped down from this role in September 2022.
-Previously she worked as the Chief Executive of BBC Children in Need.
+Martina Milburn, former chief executive of the Prince's Trust Group (covering the UK, Australia, Canada, New Zealand, United States and International), who joined the Trust in 2004 and was appointed group chief executive in 2017, stepped down from this role in September 2022.
+Previously she worked as the chief executive of BBC Children in Need.

+Jonathan Townsend was formally appointed chief executive officer of Prince's Trust UK in April 2020, following an interim period.
+He was previously the CEO of Prince's Trust International.